StarRocks/starrocks/docs/data_source/catalog/query_external_data.md

       SELECT * FROM table_name;
       ```

-      If you do not specify the external catalog and database in the preceding steps, you can specify them in a select query to directly query external data.
+      If you do not specify the external catalog and database in the preceding steps, you can directly specify them in a select query.

       ```SQL
       SELECT * FROM catalog_name.db_name.table_name;